 A fully qualified and experienced electrician should only ever undertake electrical work on your property.
-However, there are things that you can do – from knowing the signs of electrical overload in the home to taking the steps to reduce the chance of that happening.
+However, there are things that you can do – from knowing the signs of electrical overload in the home to taking steps to reduce the chance of that happening.

 Lights only use a small amount of power, so if you notice lights are flickering or dimming, it’s likely to be being caused by too many appliances on the same circuit being used.
 It may be worth to get an electrician’s opinion on moving your lights to a different circuit.

-Sparking from a breaker, outlet or fuse box requires an electrician immediately.
+Sparking originating from a breaker, outlet or fuse box requires an electrician immediately.
 Stop using the outlet and avoid using it again until an electrician has confirmed it is safe to do so.
 Sparking from an appliance may be caused by the appliance itself.
 In which case, either get the item repaired or replaced.

-Extension leads should only be used when absolutely necessary and then, only for a limited amount of time.
-Prone to kinks and shorting out, extensions leads can get damaged and this often leads to fires that could have easily been avoided.
+Extension leads should only be used when necessary and then, only for a limited amount of time.
+Prone to kinks and shorting out, extensions leads can get damaged, which often leads to fires that could have easily been avoided.

 Trip Breakers/Blown Fuses

 When a circuit breaker has tripped, or a fuse has blown, it’s doing exactly what it’s designed to do.
 Circuit breakers are most commonly caused to trip when there is an electrical overload.
 When circuit wires heat up during use, the circuit breaker will shut off the flow of electricity.

 As the flow of electricity should be smooth, any buzzing is a cause for concern.
-Loose prongs or outlets or frayed wires may cause noise to be produced.
+Loose prongs or outlets or frayed wires may produce noise.
 If so, call an electrician to examine the situation.

 Outlets and switch plate should never become hot.
 If this occurs, unplug whatever is connected to the outlet and try it in a different one to rule out whether it’s the appliance to blame or the outlet.
 Outlets which become hot during use could be a result of incorrect wiring.
-This should be resolved by a qualified electrician.
+A qualified electrician should resolve this.